 The Mont du Chat was a thirty minute spin from my door.
 It was Saturday so I took the small back roads to avoid the busier bike paths and, except for a few mooing cows and chirping birds, it was blissfully quiet.
 The climb itself started off the main road in a small town so my mind slowly shifted to traffic and pedestrians as I neared the base of the climb.
-When I turned left on begin my journey to the summit, I hadn’t really thought about what I had started.
+When I turned left to begin my journey to the summit, I hadn’t really thought about what I had started.
 And what I had started was 14km of 9%.

 I lapped my Garmin, took off my gilet and, as the gradient demanded, started pushing a bit more power.
 The first 2km were on smooth village roads and then I veered left away from houses and past the official Mont du Chat sign.
 “Overt,” I said, reading the sign out loud to practice my French, noticing the snow tire picture hadn’t been taken down yet.
 The road narrowed, the houses dwindled and it got quiet again.
 Big trees lined both sides of the road but the sun was still bright overhead.
 I found a rhythm, just shy of hard but far north of easy, and started working down the kilometres.